zslayton/ion-docs/_books/ion-1-1/src/recent_changes.md

 This capability could be added in the future if a use case presents itself.

 ### Intra-module aliasing

+Prior versions of the specification provided an `(alias)` operation that could be used within a module.
+This enabled macro authors to rename macros or create shorter bindings for macros that would otherwise require qualified syntax to address.
+In practice, we found that this feature introduced quite a bit of complexity; it has been removed.

+Macros exported from a module in scope must be referred to using qualified `module_name::macro_name` syntax.
+Macros can still be aliased on export, just not within the module definition.

 ### Tunneled modules removed